kovetskiy/go-embed/README.md

   Usage:
     -input  string  The path to the folder containing the assets -output string  The output filename
-    -tag    string  The tag to use for the generated package

   example:
     go-embed -input public/ -output assets/main.go